alexhisen/mobx-schema-form/README.md

 Note that npm will issue a warning about an unmet peer dependency of material-ui for react-schema-form.
 You can safely ignore it.
 The portion of react-schema-form we use does not require material-ui.

+> As of v1.7, react-toolbox is now a peer dependency, so you must install it yourself with npm install react-toolbox.

 ## Minimal Usage Example

 ```js